ksopyla/tensorflow-mnist-convnets/README.md

 # Tensorflow MNIST Convolutional Network Tutorial

 This project is another tutorial for teaching you Artificial Neural Networks.
-I hope that my way of presenting the material will help you in long learning process.
+I hope that my way of presenting the material will help you in the long learning process.
 All the examples are presented in [TensorFlow](https://www.tensorflow.org/) and as a runtime environment I choose the [online python IDE - PLON.io](https://plon.io).
-PLON makes much easier to share this tutorial with you and run the computations online without any configuraion.
+PLON makes much easier to share this tutorial with you and run the computations online without any configuration.

 Project presents four different neural nets for [MNIST](http://yann.lecun.com/exdb/mnist/) digit classification.
 The former two are [fully connected neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network) and latter are [convolutional networks](https://en.wikipedia.org/wiki/Convolutional_neural_network).
-Each network is build on top of previous example with gradually increasing difficulty in order to learn more powerful models.
+Each network is built on top of the previous example with gradually increasing difficulty in order to learn more powerful models.

-Project was implemented in ***Python 2*** and Tensorflow v.1.0.0 but it is rather streightforward to run it in ***Python 3***
+Project was implemented in ***Python 2*** and Tensorflow v.1.0.0 but it is rather straightforward to run it in ***Python 3***